TOUR DE FRANCE 2014

 Optional payable extras:

-Extra nights in Paris: £ per person in a shared twin room; £ in a single room - subject to availability.
+Extra nights in Paris: £100 per double or twin room; £90 in a single room - subject to availability.

 Champs Elysees Hospitality options: For more information please click here